lbVictor/lbVictor/README.md

 [Insiders - A Clustering Project](https://github.com/lbVictor/Insiders_Clustering)

-Clustering Project to obtain which customers should participate in a loyalty program called Insiders.
-(Project under development - start 2022/02/14)
+Clustering Project to obtain which customers should participate in a loyalty program called Insiders. (project in development)

 <!--